Look to Windward: Plot summary

 At the end of the novel, a nightmarishly efficient E-Dust Assassin is unleashed by the Culture in 'retribution' against the Chelgrian priest who acted as a pawn for the bellicose Culture Minds, as well as his immediate co-conspirators.
 The assassin kills the priest gruesomely by transforming into a swarm of insects that eat him from the inside out.

 Throughout the book there is a subplot about a Culture ethologist named Uagen Zlepe spending his time on a distant alien air sphere and discovering hints about the Chelgrian plot to destroy the Masaq' Orbital's Hub Mind.
 He attempts to warn the Culture, and the reader is led to believe that his intervention is the reason why the Mind knew about Quilan's sabotage, but ultimately he fails to get his message out and is killed by one of the Chelgrian conspirators.
-His dead body is resurrected using alien technology an entire galactic grand cycle later, long after all the events of the story have ended.
+His dead body is resurrected using alien technology an entire galactic grand cycle later, hundreds of millions of years after the events of the story have ended.

 Back in the present, the Chelgrian admiral Huyler's personality, kept alive from Quilan's Soulkeeper, and the real source of the Mind's foreknowledge regarding the attack, is given a new body and becomes an ambassador to the Culture, enjoying a very high standard of living.
 He says he is close to convincing Ziller to return to Chel, fulfilling Quilan's cover mission.

 The T.S.
 Eliot poem which the novel takes its name from is, in part: